0rC0/VentriclesCNN/scripts/README.md

-# Scripts
+### Scripts

-Example scripts to automatize the individual tasks of the article.
+Example scripts to automate the individual tasks of the article.

-- augmentation: grab the subjects from each training fold and apply the augmentation to the images and labels.
+* sbatch_021-25_5FoldCV_test: Slurm SBatch script to train nnUNet

-- cnnseg: Script to run the Singularity container with the original VParNET model for ventricular segmentation of the whole BIDS dataset.
+* sbatch_freesurfer: Slurm SBatch script to run Freesurfer (to achieve eTIV)

-- sbatch_freesurfer: Script to run FreeSurfer autorecon1 from recon-all on the BIDS dataset and calculate the estimated total intracranial volume (eTIV).
+* test_VParNet.py: prediction script for VParNet

-- run_fastsurfer: Script to run Fastsurfer on the BIDS dataset.
+* train_VParNet.py: train script for VParNet